 Being in recovery can come with a lot of added stress and anxiety.
 But, there are many exercises and strategies you can use to relieve your anxiety and express your emotions.

 When you are in recovery, boredom and anxiety can hit and you may not know how to deal with it.
 It is important that when these emotions come, you are prepared with healthy ways to cope with them.
-If you or a loved one need assistance with your recovery, offer a variety of and programs, as well as s open to all.
+If you or a loved one need assistance with your recovery, Neil Kennedy Recovery Centers offer a variety of inpatient and outpatient programs, as well as substance abuse support groups open to all.